EsotericSoftware/kryo/README.md

 #### FieldSerializer annotations

-Annotations can be used to configure the serializers for each field. `@Bind` sets the serializer and/or value class for any field. `@CollectionBind` sets the CollectionSerializer settings for Collection fields. `@MapBind` sets the MapSerializer settings for Map fields. `@NotNull` marks a field as never being null.
+Annotations can be used to configure the serializers for each field. `@Bind` sets the serializer and/or value class for any field (some serializers required the class to be set). `@CollectionBind` sets the CollectionSerializer settings for Collection fields. `@MapBind` sets the MapSerializer settings for Map fields. `@NotNull` marks a field as never being null.

 ```java
     public class SomeClass {